asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 - Interface `ICustomerEventsProducer` to produce typed messages that uses your domain names: `onCustomerEvent`, `CustomerEventPayload`, and `CustomerEventPayloadHeaders`.
 - Producer `@Component` `CustomerEventsProducer` to use autowire in your services.

-**In order to produce messages all you need to do is @Autowire the generated producer as part of your code.**
+**To produce messages, all you need to do is @Autowire the generated producer, as part of your code.**

 This producer component, because sits behind a business oriented interface, can be implemented in different flavors and integration patterns like transactional outbox (for mongodb and sql) or enterprise envelop depending on how you configure zenwave maven generator.